-Now, you also want to sound professional, but not threatening to your clients.
+Now, you also want to sound professional but not threatening to your clients.
 Be careful to avoid confrontation or manipulation of any sort.
 Be calm and listen to a debtor’s story.
-It’s essential the consumer feel they are in control, while many try to accomplish this is a harassing and angry manner – never respond in a similar tone.
+It’s essential the consumer feels they are in control, while many try to accomplish this in a harassing and angry manner – never respond in a similar tone.
 Be neutral, be emphatic, and be pleasant.
 Following this advice will hopefully result in successful repayment terms on an account.

 The Payment Savvy Difference

 As we celebrate our tenth anniversary, providing payment solutions to collection agencies, we hope to provide more insightful and educational content for you moving forward into the next decade.
-If you have any questions about the Payment Savvy difference, please give us a call or shoot us an email.
+If you have any questions about the Payment Savvy difference, please give us a call or email us.
 We are always happy to provide a no-strings-attached quote or discuss how we can bolster your payment arsenal, making it even easier to collect on past due receivables.